 - Crouch or crawl

 - Hide during the daytime

 How socialized a cat is, or how much you can socialize her, depends on many different factors.
 Knowing these factors will help you determine the best approach for any cat.

 Factor One: Age

-Kittens have a critical window in their development between the ages of two and eight weeks.
-At two weeks old, kittens’ eyes and ears have just opened (they’re closed at birth!) and they are especially observant of their surroundings.
+Kittens have a critical window in their development between the ages of 2 and 8 weeks.
+At 2 weeks old, kittens’ eyes and ears have just opened (they’re closed at birth!) and they are especially observant of their surroundings.
 For the next few weeks, they learn at a rapid rate and their minds soak in new experiences like a sponge.

 This critical window is the key to socializing a cat!
 During this time, introduce kittens to areas and objects throughout your home and handle and play with them regularly.
 The younger a kitten is handled, the more socialized she will be.